wp-plugins/thecartpress/readme.txt

 * Multiple Images Per Product
 * WordPress image galleries
 * Auto-embed media player for Downloadable products (mp3)
-* Order products by Price, Order, Name, Date, Author
 * Product Review/Comments
 * Related Products
 * Related Posts
-* Product Option Selection
+* Product Option Selection.
+Free plugin
+* Selectable custom templates for single product pages and taxonomy pages.
 * Grouped Products View
 * Enhace your store with WordPress plugins: Send to a Friend, Social share, Lightbox for images, Video galleries, etc.

 = Full Catalog Browsing Offering =

-* Filter by: Category, Supplier, Product Tag, Author, Date, Reviews and Searches
+* Filter by: Custom saleable post type, Custom taxonomy, Category, Supplier, Product Tag, Author, Date, Reviews and Searches
-* Main navigation Widgets: Product categories, Product tags, Product reviews, Product suppliers,  Product lists, Last visited, Related items (post and products),  Custom Post Type Lists
+* Main navigation Widgets: Product categories.
+Product suppliers.
+Product tags.
+Product custom taxonomies.
+Product reviews.
+Product archives: yearly, monthly, weekly, daily.
+Product lists.
+Last visited.
+Related items in many ways (post and products).
+Custom Post Type Lists
-* Product listing in configurable grid or list format Extending easily your theme with our loop-products-grid.php and function.php files.
-You can use it in your main products loop and also in the Widgets to list products.
-You can have as many loop templates as you need, the widgets let you choose the template loop
+* Product listing in configurable grid or list format.
+You can have as many loop templates as you need.
+The widgets and shortcodes let you choose the template loop and let you set the visibility of each of the elements when working with Tcp loops.
-* Product Reviews
+* Product Comments
 * Recently viewed products
 * Cross-sells and Related Items in many ways
 * Design and look of your store whith native WordPress ability to manage themes and templates.
+Custom post types and taxonomies.
 * TheCartPress as a catalogue: without shopping cart
 * Use WordPress plugins to make private sales: “members only”, etc

 = Catalog Management Offering =

+* Post Types generator: You can create as many salable WordPress “post types” as you need, perfect for megastores.
+* Taxonomies Generator: Provides access to your products in many different ways.
 * New WordPress user role: Merchant
-* Shortcode Generator, insert configurable loops using your template loops when writing in the editor.
+* Shortcode Generator, insert configurable product loops when writing in the editor.
 See some shortcode examples in TheCartPerss Basic Demo.
-* Simple and Grouped Products
+* Grouped Products
-* Simple products with two options levels.
-Coming soon
+* Simple products
+* Two options levels for simple products.
+Free plugin
 * Downloadable/Digital Products
-* Tax Rates per product
+* Tax Rates per product.
+International tax management
+* Stock management
-* Batch Updates to products in admin panel.
+* Batch Updates to products.
 Extending
-* Native WordPress Media Manager with automatic image resizing and watermarking
+* Native WordPress Media Manager with featured image, automatic image resizing and watermarking
 * Create, Edit and Delete products, products categories, products tags and products suppliers
 * Custom permalinks for products, products categories, products tags and products suppliers
-* Approve, Respond and Delete Product Reviews
+* Approve, Respond and Delete Product Comments
+* Disable Shopping cart setting: To use TheCartPress as a catalogue

 = Multilingual =